MonsteRico/ObsidianNotes/content/Apartments.md

 - has "deluxe" rooms where those people end up having to pay a little more rent
 - not pet friendly apparently? even though i thought they were?
 - registration for 23/24 opens in September
+- ive seen both good and bad reviews
 # Rise
 - [RISE on Chauncey](https://www.riseonchauncey.com/)
 - on chauncey hill, louder part of campus
 - supposedly has eleveator problems in a 10 floor building
-- some problems with management
+- and some problems with management
 - rooftop pool though
 - not pet friendly
+- reviews are consistently pretty poor
 # Provenance
 - [Provenance Apartments](https://www.provenanceapartments.com/)
 - in the quiet part of campus (near aspire)